 Dr. Lee is an Assistant Professor in Obstetrics & Gynecology at the University of Maryland School of Medicine, Department of Obstetrics, Gynecology & Reproductive Sciences.
 Dr. Lee received her medical degree from University of Pittsburgh School of Medicine.
 She completed her residency in Obstetrics & Gynecology at University of Pittsburgh Medical Center, Magee-Womens Hospital.
 She completed a fellowship in family planning at Johns Hopkins School of Medicine as well as a masters of public health with a concentration in epidemiology and biostatistics at the Johns Hopkins Bloomberg School of Public Health.

-She is the director of the Ryan Residency Training Program at the University of Maryland and works to provide comprehensive training in contraception, pregnancy options counseling, and abortion techniques.
-She believes all women deserve access to and support for comprehensive reproductive health care.
+She is the director of the Ryan Training Program at the University of Maryland and works to provide comprehensive residency training in contraception, pregnancy options counseling, and abortion techniques.
+She is the Director of Family Planing and believes all women deserve access to and support for comprehensive reproductive health care.

-She is active in the American College of Obstetricians and Gynecologists (ACOG), and currently serves as ACOG District IV Junior Fellow Secretary.
+She is active in the American College of Obstetricians and Gynecologists (ACOG) and has held several leadership positions within the organization.